wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-indexing-policies.md

 - How can I override the properties to include or exclude from indexing?
 - How can I configure the index for eventual updates?
 - How can I configure indexing to perform Order By or range queries?
-- How do I make changes to a collection’s indexing policy?
+- How do I make changes to a <!-- deleted by customization collection's --><!-- keep by customization: begin --> collection’s <!-- keep by customization: end --> indexing policy?
 - How do I compare storage and performance of different indexing policies?

 ##<a id="CustomizingIndexingPolicy"></a> Customizing the indexing policy of a collection